clareokafor/Business-Insight-360/README.md

-# Business-Insight-360
+# Business Insight 360

 ## Overview

-Business Insight 360 is a Power BI project built for **AtliQ Hardware** to bring finance, sales, marketing, supply chain and executive reporting into one interactive solution.
+Business Insight 360 is a Power BI project built for **AtliQ Hardware** to provide a single view of business performance across:

-The project uses more than **1.8 million records** from **MySQL and Excel** and focuses on helping different teams understand performance from multiple business angles.

-I used **Power Query** for data preparation and transformation, built the reporting model in Power BI, created measures with **DAX**, and used **DAX Studio** to improve performance.

-The final report includes separate views for:

 - Finance
 - Sales